espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

 2. Plug in the USB cables to the PC and to both USB ports of the board.
 3. The standby LED (green) should turn on.
 Assuming that a battery is not connected, the charging LED (red) will blink every couple of seconds.
 4. Toggle the **Power Switch**.
-5. The red Power On LED should turn on.
+5. The Red Power LED should turn on.

 .. _esp32-s3-korvo-2-v3.0-software-setup: